danielrcollins1/OED-Expanded/gameplay.md

 crowd (or on a fumbled attack against a specific target in a crowd), the attack is resolved by d20 + AC ≥ 20.
 Range penalties are ignored.

+**Grappling**: Roll a melee attack, then opposed Strength checks (d6 + Str bonus; half HD for monsters).
+Success means the target is immobilized, or pushed up to ten feet, until they win a Strength check on their turn.

 ### Death and Healing

 **Zero Hit Points**: When a character reaches or goes below 0 hit